DailyDisco/dtg-lore-talk/README.md

 - [Tailwind CSS](https://tailwindcss.com)
 - [tRPC](https://trpc.io)

+# Prisma

+Make sure to run `npx prisma generate` (for MongoDB) to create a Prisma folder with the generated Prisma Client.

 ## Learn More

 To learn more about the [T3 Stack](https://create.t3.gg/), take a look at the following resources: